7even/ruby-style-guide/README.md

                   ' and second part of the long string'
     ```

-* When continuing a chained method invocation on another line keep the `.` on the second line.
+* When continuing a chained method invocation on another line
+  keep the `.` on the second line (but generally try to avoid such situations).

     ```Ruby
     # bad - need to consult first line to understand second line